Find a Warm Welcome at Wisconsin's Powwows

 What is a Powwow?

-A powwow is a social gathering for Native American tribes all across North America.
+A powwow is a social gathering for Native American Tribes all across North America.
 These gatherings will move you with the unforgettable rumblings of drums and the heartfelt singing of songs handed down from generation to generation.

 Today, there are predominantly two types of powwows: traditional and contest powwows.
 A traditional powwow will focus mainly on social dances and honor songs of the hosting tribe.
 A contest powwow will do the same as a traditional powwow, but will add contests for singers and dancers.